sergeyk/vislab/tasks.md

 ## Next
+- move the prediction results UI to vislab; read from database; streamline everything

 Style transfer
     - use the gradient at data level of the convnet to apply to the pixels. will need to regularize